friscojosh/super_bowl_lv_props/README.md

 the available choices) and Dorner highlighted second in the dark night of the soul portion of the poem, for instance.

 Finally, there is a bet on which team name Gorman will utter first.
-Cheifs seems an odd favorite to be said by a woman who is in th ebusiness of choosing her words carefully and who is concerned with the issues of race and marginalization, particularly in this moment.
+Chefs seems an odd favorite to be said by a woman who is in the business of choosing her words carefully and who is deeply concerned with the issues of race and marginalization, particularly in this moment.